Analyze Your Sales and Marketing With HubSpot Analytics

 What Metrics Does HubSpot Analytics Track for Me?

 HubSpot’s analytics tools are run by codes installed in your website.
-If you built your site on HubSpot’s platform, the tools are included automatically.
+If you built your site on the platform itself, the tools are included automatically.
 If you didn’t, you’ll need them installed.
 A HubSpot Partner like Tangible Words can help.

 Your HubSpot analytics data is found under the reports menu.
 In this menu, you’ll see the following analytics: traffic, website, campaign, contact, and sales and service team productivity.